A Peaceful Place – Glenrock Scout Camp

 Glenrock Scout Camp, near Whitebridge, sets the bar pretty high when it comes to a regional scout training facility and scout camp.
-It has attracted scouts and their leaders for the past 83 years.
+It has attracted scouts and their leaders for well over 80 years.

 There’s a magic to this freehold scouting property, a former coal mine smack in the middle of Glenrock State Conservation Area and about six kilometres from the Newcastle CBD.